5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 If you are editing your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of .kexts and .aml files automatically, since it monitors the EFI folder.

 ## Manual patching methods
 Besides using SSDTTime to generate `SSDT-AWAC.aml`, there are other methods for disabling AWAC.
-Depending on the results in your DSDT you can use different methods.
+Depending on the results in your DSDT, you can use different methods and SSDT-AWAC variants.
 Here are some examples.

-Original Code in `DSDT` for "Device (RTC)" and "Device (AWAC)":
+Below you'll find a code snippet of how "Device (RTC)" and "Device (AWAC)" might be defined in your `DSDT`:

 ```swift
 Device (RTC)